Package 'pbkrtest'

 L

-Extract (or "get") components from a KRmodcomp object.
+Extract (or "get") components from a KRmodcomp or SATmodcomp object.

 Description